Prag8855/aab/content/guides/freelance-visa.md

 If you are over 45 years old, and you are not a citizen of {{AUFENTHG_21_2_COUNTRIES}}, you must have...[^58]

 - [ ] **A private retirement pension**
-    It must guarantee {{FREELANCE_VISA_MIN_MONTHLY_PENSION|cur}}€ per month for at least 12 years when you are 67 years old.[^59]
+    Your pension must guarantee {{FREELANCE_VISA_MIN_MONTHLY_PENSION|cur}}€ per month for at least 12 years after you turn 67 years old.[^59]
 - [ ] or **a public pension**
-    If you are entitled to a public pension in Germany, Australia, Bosnia-Herzegovina, Chile, India, Israel, Japan, Canada, Kosovo, Morocco, North Macedonia, Montenegro, Serbia, South Korea, Tunisia, Turkey or the United States.
-You are entitled to a public pension in Germany if you already made 5 years of public pension payments.[^60]
+    You need a guaranteed public pension in Germany, Australia, Bosnia-Herzegovina, Chile, India, Israel, Japan, Canada, Kosovo, Morocco, North Macedonia, Montenegro, Serbia, South Korea, Tunisia, Turkey or the United States.[^60] If you made 5 years of public pension payments in Germany, you have a guaranteed public pension.
 - [ ] or **{{FREELANCE_VISA_MIN_PENSION|cur}}€ in business assets**

 **You do not need to speak German** to get a freelance visa.[^27]

 **You do not need a degree** or relevant education, except [if your profession requires it](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession).
-For example, you can't be a lawyer without a law degree, but you can be a software developer or a photographer.[^12]
+For example, you need a law degree to be a lawyer, but you don't need a degree to be a freelance photographer.[^12]

-If you can't get a freelance visa, there are [other residence permits](/guides/residence-permit#for-self-employment) that let you [start a business](/guides/start-a-business-in-germany) in Germany.
+If you can't get a freelance visa, there are [other residence permits](/guides/residence-permit#for-self-employment) to start a business in Germany.
+For example, you might qualify for [permanent residence](/glossary/Niederlassungserlaubnis).

 **[Freelance visa alternatives ➞](/guides/residence-permit#for-self-employment)**

-If you have a [work visa](/glossary/Work%20Visa) or a [[Blue Card]], it might be easier to [apply for permanent residence](/guides/permanent-residence).
-Your current residence permit might also allow self-employment.

 ## How to apply in Berlin